 Erie Avenue Project

-A multi-phase total reconstruction of Erie Avenue starting with 5th to 8th Streets began in Summer 2022.
+A multi-phase reconstruction of Erie Avenue starting with 5th to 8th Streets began in Summer 2022.
 Plans have been developed to complete work from 8th Street to 18th Street.

 Mall Road & Yorktown Road